dzackgarza/Notes/Intro to Homological Algebra.md

     - $b_2$ is the number of "2-dimensional" holes, i.e. an empty volume.
       - Number of plugs you'd need to blow air into to inflate the object!
 - Modules
-  - Free
+  - Most important classes
     - Projective
+    - Injective
     - Flat
+  - Other nifty types (not mutually exclusive)
+    - Free
     - Graded
 - Short Exact Sequences
   - Splitting of sequences
     - Realize as an isomorphism